 Using the Rules to Your Advantage

-In years where your income is high and you have no capital loss to carry forward, and if you've realized no gains, you can intentionally sell investments that may be down in value so you can realize the capital loss for tax reasons.
+In years where your income is high and you have no capital loss to carry forward, you can intentionally sell investments that may be down in value so you can realize the capital loss for tax reasons.

 If you have capital losses that are being carried forward, you might want to avoid realizing gains and use those capital losses to gradually offset ordinary income—such as your wage earnings from employment.
 This means you'll have to choose tax-efficient investments in your non-retirement accounts.
 Your best choices will be tax-managed funds or index funds.

 Protect Your Retirement Income

 You'll have to know the current tax rates to use these rules, and you'll want to do a tax projection each year before the end of the year so you know where you stand and what you need to do.
 A tax projection is a rough-draft tax return that estimates everything you think will show up on your tax return.

 By using an investment approach that consistently pays attention to taxes, you can potentially keep more of what you earn and thus increase your after-tax retirement income.
-One possible way to do this is to rearrange investments in such a way that you own more interest income-producing investments inside your retirement accounts, like bonds and bond funds, and more capital gains-producing investments inside non-retirement accounts, like stocks and stock-index funds.
+One possible way to do this is to rearrange investments in such a way that you own more interest income-producing investments (like bonds and bond funds) inside your retirement accounts and more capital gains-producing (like stocks and stock-index funds) investments inside non-retirement accounts.